Skip to Content

 Some fish on a scuba dive in Santa Marta, Colombia

-If you want to go scuba diving while in Colombia then Santa Marta is the place to do it!
-Not only are there a lot of great dive sites around, but divine in Santa Marta is relatively cheap when compared to other places around South America.
+If you want to go scuba diving while in Colombia, then Santa Marta is the place to do it!
+Not only are there a lot of great dive sites around, but diving in Santa Marta is relatively cheap when compared to other places around South America.

 There are both shore dives and boat dives available and a selection of scuba companies to choose from.
 The crystal clear Caribbean waters are perfect for scuba diving and when visibility is good, you can see so much!